rajatgl17/blog/_posts/2020-04-19-why-b-tree-index-part-1.md

+---
+layout: post
-# Why databases use B+ tree for indexing? - Part I
+title: Why databases use B+ tree for indexing? - Part I
+---

 So the first question is - "What is indexing and why we need it?"